Sicos1977/ChromiumHtmlToPdf/README.md

 ## License Information

-MsgKit is Copyright (C) 2015-2017 Magic-Sessions and is licensed under the MIT license:
+MsgKit is Copyright (C)2017 Magic-Sessions and is licensed under the MIT license:

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal